-One of the first industrial uses for lasers was to weld balance wheels, which determine the timing of mechanical clockwork mechanisms.
-Even today, this is a common use for lasers, and laser welding remains the industrial standard.
-In addition to joining watch springs, the industry uses laser micro-welding in the production of bezels, housings, and metal straps.
-Laser technology can also be used for a wide variety of marking processes, ranging from numbering components to marking design elements on virtually any material.
-Decorative layers measuring just micrometers add a finishing touch to watch housings, while hard material coatings protect against daily wear and tear.
-TRUMPF Hüttinger provides the ideal process power supplies for this.
+One of the first industrial uses of lasers was welding balance wheels, which determine the timing of a mechanical clockwork mechanism.
+Even today, this is still a widespread use for lasers, and laser welding remains the industrial standard.
+The industry uses laser micro-welding not just for joining watch springs, but also for the production of bezels, housings and metal straps.
+Laser technology can also be used for a wide variety of marking processes, ranging from numbering components to marking design elements on almost any material.
+Decorative layers in the micrometer range enhance watch housings, while hard material coatings offer protection from daily wear and tear.
+TRUMPF Hüttinger provides the optimum process power supplies.

 Gearwheels and hands

 In the watch industry, precision laser cutting is even more widespread than micro-welding.
 In most cases it is used for the various gearwheels in the clockwork mechanism.
 Hands, dials, and different appliques represent other cutting applications.
 Maximum precision with minimal kerfs and high-quality cut edges are required here.

 When it comes to crystal growing for synthetic gemstones, it is crucial that the end product is of a consistent quality.
 TRUMPF Hüttinger induction generators distribute temperature in a homogeneous and stable manner due to fast and precise control of the output values.

 High-quality engraving of stainless steel (316L) for the clock and watch industry